coal2nuclear.com The Global Warming Repairman

 MSR = Molten Salt Reactors . . .
 LFR = Liquid Fluoride Reactors . . .
 LFTR = Liquid Fluoride - Thorium Reactor

-In Nuclear Repowering service, the secondary (or possibly tertiary) cooling loop could be a gas such as helium or nitrogen and would drive a liquid-lead pressure isolating dual-tube calandria supercritical water heater in much the same manner as the 1,700°F pebble bed reactor.
+In Coal Yard Nuke service, the secondary (or possibly tertiary) cooling loop could be a gas such as helium or nitrogen and would drive a liquid-lead pressure isolating dual-tube calandria supercritical water heater in much the same manner as the 1,700°F pebble bed reactor.
 Perhaps multiple heaters in the spirit of THTR-300 or IRIS for increased reliability.
 Pressures would probably be similar and efficiency would nothing to brag about.
 But, as with the pebble bed, emissions, not efficiency, would be the name of the game here and no one doubts the ability of a LFTR to make the supercritically hot water needed to simultaneously drive a variety of old superheated and non-superheated steam turbines.

 If the reactor could be located close enough to, and dedicated to, a single turbine, a Hybrid nuclear reactor, coal turbine, power plant using a Benson boiler configuration might be possible.
 This could bring about a substantial savings.
 Siemens likes the Benson supercritical water technology.
 Check out their web site for supercritical steam equipment.